Your Onboarding New Hire Checklist for Technical Staff

 Your onboarding new hire checklist for technical staff

-For example, if you have an internship programme at work, your intern first day checklist will look a little different to your new hire checklist for remote workers.
+For example if you have an internship program at work your intern first day checklist will look a little different to your new hire checklist for remote workers.
 And your onboarding checklist for your sales team might need a few adjustments so it’s not the same as your onboarding process for your technical people.

-Any new employee, regardless of what job you hire them to do, will appreciate a company and HR department that is organised and gives them as much information as they need up front.
-And if you’ve just hired someone that pretty much has their pick of the job market, presenting a professional image from the start is crucial.
+Any new employee regardless of what job you hire them to do will appreciate a company and HR department that is organized and gives them as much information as they need up front.
+And if you’ve just hired someone that pretty much has their pick of the job market presenting a professional image from the start is crucial.